-- 4.1 Subject to other provisions of this Policy, the Vancouver Foundation Act and By-laws, and the Income Tax Act (Canada), the Fund may be invested in any or all of the following types of investments: - Listed common stocks, convertible debentures, warrants, installment receipts, special warrants or preferred securities; - real estate investment trusts ("REITs") and/or income trusts that do not expose the Fund to third party liability exposure; - bonds, mortgage-backed securities, asset-backed securities, debentures, mortgages, notes or other debt instruments of governments, government agencies, or corporations; - guaranteed investment contracts or equivalent of insurance companies, trust companies, banks or other eligible issuers, having a DBRS credit rating of R1 middle or equivalent; - bankers' acceptances, term deposits or similar instruments issued or unconditionally guaranteed by major trust companies or banks; - cash, or money market securities issued by governments, government agencies or corporations; - Canadian or non-Canadian direct infrastructure investments and companies that maintain infrastructure assets; - real estate; - mutual, pooled or segregated funds and limited partnerships which may invest in any or all of the above instruments or assets; - exchange-traded funds; - private placements (if allowed within each Manager's Mandate); and - derivatives For all managers with the exception of the multi-strategy fund managers, the use of derivative securities (i.e., derivatives, options and futures) shall be supported at all times by the allocation of sufficient assets to back the intended derivative strategy.
-Managers (other than the multi-strategy fund managers) are not permitted to leverage the assets of the Fund, except as may be outlined in the approved Mandate of individual Managers.
+- 4.1 Subject to other provisions of this Policy, the Vancouver Foundation Act and By-laws, and the Income Tax Act (Canada), the SRI Fund may be invested in any or all of the following types of investments: - Listed common stocks, convertible debentures, warrants, installment receipts, special warrants or preferred securities; - real estate investment trusts ("REITs") and/or income trusts that do not expose the Fund to third party liability exposure; - bonds, mortgage-backed securities, asset-backed securities, debentures, mortgages, notes or other debt instruments of governments, government agencies, or corporations; - guaranteed investment contracts or equivalent of insurance companies, trust companies, banks or other eligible issuers, having a DBRS credit rating of R1 middle or equivalent; - bankers' acceptances, term deposits or similar instruments issued or unconditionally guaranteed by major trust companies or banks; - cash, or money market securities issued by governments, government agencies or corporations; - mutual, pooled or segregated funds and limited partnerships ("pooled funds") which may invest in any or all of the above instruments or assets; - exchange-traded funds;

+derivatives - The use of derivative securities (i.e., derivatives, options and futures) shall be supported at all times by the allocation of sufficient assets to back the intended derivative strategy.
+Managers are not permitted to leverage the assets of the Fund, except as may be outlined in the approved Mandate of individual Managers.

-5.0 Fund Management
+5.0 ESG Considerations and SRI Fund Management

-- 5.1 Vancouver Foundation believes that environmental, social and corporate governance (ESG) factors play an important role in the investment process in mitigating risk.
-Investment manager(s) are encouraged to establish an ESG integration and proxy voting policy that is aligned with the mission of Vancouver Foundation of creating healthy, vibrant and livable communities.
-Furthermore, ESG factors are considered by the Investment Committee in the evaluation of existing investment managers and the selection of potential investment managers. - 5.2 The Board shall employ competent external professional investment Managers.
-The Board shall make such Manager changes from time to time as they deem in the best interest of the Fund and its beneficiaries. - 5.3 The selection of Managers will be made in a prudent manner taking into account the following criteria: philosophy, process, people and performance (long-term). - 5.4 The Board shall apportion Fund assets to one or more Managers in a structure considered appropriate to implement the foregoing asset allocation. - 5.5 The Board may also direct the Fund Custodian to hold cash equivalents on a short-term basis, either to meet payments or as directed by the Board pending allocation to one or more of the Managers. - 5.6 Subject to this Policy, the Board shall grant full discretion of investment to the Managers subject to their individual Mandate guidelines.
+- 5.1 Vancouver Foundation believes that environmental, social and corporate governance (ESG) factors play an important role in the investment process in mitigating risk and creating a sustainable long-term return.
+Investment manager(s) are required to establish an ESG integration and proxy voting policy that is aligned with the mission of Vancouver Foundation of creating healthy, vibrant and livable communities.
+Furthermore, ESG factors are used by the Investment Committee in the evaluation of existing investment managers and the selection of potential investment managers. - 5.2 The Board shall employ competent external professional investment Managers.
+The Board shall make such Manager changes from time to time as they deem in the best interest of the SRI Fund and its beneficiaries. - 5.3 The selection of managers will be made in a prudent manner taking into account the following criteria: philosophy, process, people and performance (long-term). - 5.4 The Board shall apportion SRI Fund assets to one or more Managers in a structure considered appropriate to implement the foregoing asset allocation. - 5.5 The Board may also direct the Fund Custodian to hold cash equivalents on a short-term basis, either to meet payments or as directed by the Board pending allocation to one or more of the Managers. - 5.6 Subject to this Policy, the Board shall grant full discretion of investment to the Managers subject to their individual Mandate guidelines.